The other night I couldn’t sleep. After lying awake for an hour or so and not feeling any sleepier I decided to get up.

 I realised that there was no point in going anywhere that night so I went back into the station and stayed the night with the homeless people.
 Even so, as I lay down on a bench in the station the sense of my adult life beginning was thrilling.

-The next night I booked into a youth hostel where I got talking to five German girls and we went out together that night.
+The next night I booked into a youth hostel where I got talking to five German girls who took me out with them when they went out.
 When we got back they invited me back to their room where I sat on one of their beds chatting to them for an hour or so before going back to my own dormitory.
 No girls in England had ever shown any interest in me and had certainly never invited me to spend the evening with them.
 That night I lay down probably feeling better than I had ever done.

 I stayed in Germany for the next 3½ years.
-After six months in Cologne I moved to Berlin but I still made the occasional trip back, just to pick things up or to see a friend.
+After six months in Cologne I moved to Berlin but I still made the occasional trip back.

 I thought of my Spanish friends who were possibly putting their young children to bed right now, and my German friends who might be playing a board game with their older children.

 So many memories and thoughts flitted in and out of my mind and for once the feeling of being confined to my body left me for a while.
 My core was still in a dark room in Tokyo but my thoughts were scattered around Europe’s past.
-At that moment the things that mattered to me were my parents, grandparents, ancestors, siblings, friends, the old German man on the train, old Berlin and Cologne, and even old Moscow, which I have never visited.
+At that moment the things that mattered to me were my parents, grandparents, ancestors, siblings, friends, the old German man on the train, old Berlin and Cologne, and even Moscow only known through old cold war films.
 All of these people and places felt like a part of me.

 Needless to say the feeling didn’t last until morning and I now have absolutely no sense of it at all.